snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 * it provides several working modes: single standalone app, network/multi-user and/or access to an application-server

 ### Features and Technical Goals
-* pure model implementation + platform independence (works on android, too).
+* pure model implementation + platform independence (naked objects, works on android, too).
 * small, having as less as possible static dependencies to other libraries
 * everything has a default - all defaults are configurable (Convention over Configuration)
 * application, session and entity behaviors are configurable